 Self-Hosting SSOReady

-How to manage SAML entirely in your cloud or your customer's cloud
+How to manage SAML and SCIM entirely in your cloud or your customer’s cloud

 This article focuses on running SSOReady in your own cloud.
 You can also run SSOReady in your customer’s cloud, so that SSOReady becomes a component of your larger on-premises offering to your customers; the only difference is that you’ll need to follow these instructions for each customer.